guo-yanpei/Libra/README.md

 use `sudo` if necessary.

-It will output prover time, verifier time and proof size of Libra PIOP for Merkle tree verification.
+It will output prover time, verifier time and proof size of Libra PIOP for Merkle tree verification from $2^1$ leaves to $2^8$ leaves.
 Besides, it outputs polynomial variable number.
 Sum the cost of corresponding PCS to obtain overall cost for Libra SNARK.